Polska / dolnośląskie

 |Community:||Legnica / Liegnitz (before 1939)|

-According to Friedric Emanueul Fischer and Carl Friedrich Stuckardt, Jews settled near the castle in Legnica in c.
-1170.
-A researcher in the history of Silesian Jews, Marcus Brann, found this account extremely questionable.
-Not until 1301 were there any accounts confirming the presence of Jews in the town.
-In 1314, one of documents mentions "a Jewish town" located near Legnica, on the "Czarna Woda River”.
-That Jewish settlement occupied a few streets – it started at the old castle bridge, then went along Nowa Street across the castle yard, reaching deep inside the castle garden and beyond Głogowska gate.
-It had a synagogue, a Jewish school and a cemetery.
-An account of 1339 mentions a Jewish street by the coal market.
+The beginnings of Jewish settlement in Legnica are not completely clear.
+According to Legnica history researchers, Friedric Emanueul Fischer and Carl Friedrich Stuckardt, Jews settled in Legnica in around 1170.
+On the other hand, Śląsk Jewry historian, Marcus Brann, found this information very questionable.
+It was not until 1301 that further documented references confirm the presence of Jews in the town.
+One of these documents, dated 1314, mentions "a Jewish town" Legnica on "Czarna Woda RIver”.
+That Jewish settlement encompassed a few streets, starting at the old castle bridge, along ul.
+Nowa, across the castle square, reaching deep inside the castle garden and then beyond the Głogowska gate.
+It contained a synagogue, a Jewish school and a cemetery.
+An 1338 account mentions a Jewish street by the coal market.